The Viral Fever: Controversy

-In March 2017, Arunabha Kumar found himself in the middle of a sexual harassment claim that was posted anonymously via Medium.
+In March 2017, Arunabh Kumar found himself in the middle of a sexual harassment claim that was posted anonymously via Medium.
 Several women have come out with similar stories of harassment.
 TVF released a press release via Medium refuting the claims.
 A first information report (FIR) has been filed against Kumar in this case.

 Mumbai's Versova Police registered a second FIR against Kumar after another woman filed a complaint against him over an incident she said took place in 2014.
 On 16 June 2017, Kumar stepped down as TVF CEO.
 Dhawal Gusain now leads the company as CEO, with Karan Chaudhry stepping in as COO and the creator of Permanent Roommates & Tripling Sameer Saxena appointed as CCO.